mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 17 April 2025

-- The average temperature today is 14.99˚C,
+- The average temperature today is 15.47˚C,
-- With highs of 15.52˚C and lows of 14.36˚C,
+- With highs of 15.75˚C and lows of 14.91˚C,
-- It may feel like 13.82˚C with scattered clouds
+- It may feel like 14.27˚C with clear sky
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 49%
+- The pressure is 1011hPa and humidity is 46%
 - The sun will rise at 05:07 and set at 19:08

 <!-- weather_marker ends -->